Micro black hole: Feasibility of production

 In familiar three-dimensional gravity, the minimum energy of a microscopic black hole is ×10^16 TeV (equivalent to 1.6 GJ or 444 kWh), which would have to be condensed into a region on the order of the Planck length.
 This is far beyond the limits of any current technology.
 It is estimated that to collide two particles to within a distance of a Planck length with currently achievable magnetic field strengths would require a ring accelerator about 1,000 light years in diameter to keep the particles on track.

 However, in some scenarios involving extra dimensions of space, the Planck mass can be as low as the TeV range.
 The Large Hadron Collider (LHC) has a design energy of 14 TeV for proton–proton collisions and 1,150 TeV for Pb–Pb collisions.
 It was argued in 2001 that, in these circumstances, black hole production could be an important and observable effect at the LHC or future higher-energy colliders.
 Such quantum black holes should decay emitting sprays of particles that could be seen by detectors at these facilities.
 A paper by Choptuik and Pretorius, published in 2010 in Physical Review Letters, presented a computer-generated proof that micro black holes must form from two colliding particles with sufficient energy, which might be allowable at the energies of the LHC if additional dimensions are present other than the customary four (three spatial, one temporal).

-Safety arguments
+Safety

 Hawking's calculation and more general quantum mechanical arguments predict that micro black holes evaporate almost instantaneously.
 Additional safety arguments beyond those based on Hawking radiation were given in the paper, which showed that in hypothetical scenarios with stable micro black holes massive enough to destroy Earth, such black holes would have been produced by cosmic rays and would have likely already destroyed astronomical objects such as planets, stars, or stellar remnants such as neutron stars and white dwarfs.